 - We do all of our RPA initiatives in-house.
 It’s a multi-disciplinary team who does this work.
-It’s mainly IT and the actual business unit that owns the work process that make up the teams that work on RPA targeted processes.
+It’s mainly IT and the actual business unit that owns the work process that makes up the teams that work on RPA-targeted processes.

 - Code development is outsourced; however, we are in the middle of some projects so too early to tell if we are satisfied.

 - RPA project work is primarily done by an internal team, although we have used a vendor to augment our staff for a couple of months.

 - We are utilizing our outsourcing partner for RPAs.
 We have over 40 bots up and running, and they have built and overseen the process end-to-end.
 When the bots go down, it takes a very long time to get them back up again.